rakshith-co/studioveo/README.md

     - Click the **Connect Drive** button in the header.
 This will open a Google authentication window.
     - Sign in with a Google account that you added as a "Test User".
     - After authorizing, you will be redirected back to the app, which will now show "Drive Connected".
-2.  **Add Videos**: You have two options:
+2.  **Add Videos**:
-    - **Google Drive**: Create a folder named `RevspotVision-Uploads` in the root of your Google Drive.
-Place video files inside it.
-In the app, click the **Sync Drive** button to find and process new videos from this folder.
+    - Click the **Pick from Drive** button.
-    - **Direct Upload**: Click the **Upload Videos** button and select one or more video files from your computer.
+    - A Google Picker will open.
+You can either select an existing video from your Drive or upload a new one.
+A folder named `RevspotVision-Uploads` will be created in your Drive for new uploads.
 3.  **Processing and Tagging**:
     - The app will automatically process each new video.
 A thumbnail will be generated, and the AI will create a new filename (tag).
 4.  **Managing Videos**:
     - **Play**: Click the play icon on a video card to watch it in a modal.
-    - **Refine Tags**: Click the pencil icon to provide feedback and refine the AI-generated tags.
+    - **Refine Tags**: Click the pencil icon to provide feedback and refine the AI-generated tags (future feature).
     - **Save to Drive**: If the video came from Google Drive, a save icon will appear.
 Clicking it will rename the file in your Google Drive with the new tags.
     - **Copy Filename**: If you uploaded the video directly, a copy icon will appear.
 Clicking it copies the new filename to your clipboard so you can rename the file manually.